Leonetienne/Hazelnupp/readme.md

 args.SetBriefDescription("This is the testing application for Hazelnupp.");
 ```

-If you want to display this information somewhere else, you can always access it via `args.GenerateDocumentation()`.
+If you want to display this information somewhere else, you can always access it as a string via `args.GenerateDocumentation()`.

 ## More examples?
 Check out the unit tests!
 They may help you out!